About us

 We envision a nation of writers that are creative, exploratory and unique.
 We need funds to make that happen.
 Be a part of that vision with us.

-You can support our work here.
-Otherwise, please email us and we’d be happy to chat further with you about how you can support us.
+You can donate to our GoFundMe campaign here.
+Alternatively, please email us and we’d be happy to chat further with you about how you can support us.

 Join our community